filipstrand/mflux/README.md

 Because of these, MFLUX has the ability to resume a training run from a previous checkpoint and have the results be *exactly* identical to a training run which was never interrupted in the first place.

-*⚠️ Note: Everything but the dataset itself is contained within this zipfile, as the dataset can be quite large.
+*⚠️ Note: Everything but the dataset itself is contained within this zip file, as the dataset can be quite large.
 The zip file will contain configuration files which point to the original dataset, so make sure that it is in the same place when resuming training*.

 *⚠️ Note: One current limitation is that a training run can only be resumed if it has not yet been completed.
-In other words, only checkpoints that represents an interrupted training-run can be resumed and run until completion.*
+In other words, only checkpoints that represent an interrupted training-run can be resumed and run until completion.*

 #### Configuration details